TrellixVulnTeam/PyADTS_LKUQ/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/larryshaw0079/PyADTS/master?filepath=notebooks%2Fdemo.ipynb)
 ---

-`PyADTS` is aimed at accelerating the workflow of time series anomaly detection for researchers.
+`PyADTS` is aimed at **accelerating the workflow of time series anomaly detection for researchers**.
 It contains various utilities for data loading, pre-processing, detector construction, detector ensemble, evaluation and etc. `PyADTS` can help you to write less boilerplate on following parts:

 - Preparing dataset & pre-processing
 - Feature extraction (Optional)
 - Model training
 - Ensemble (Optional)
 - Evaluation

+With `PyADTS`, you can run baselines rapidly.

 You can find the complete [documentation](https://pyadts.readthedocs.io/en/latest/) here.